seamusdemora/PiFormulae/FilesystemConversionFromExt4ToBtrfs.md

 ### References:

 If you want to capitalize on the *potential* advantages of `btrfs`, there is quite a lot to learn!
 This list of references is deliberately brief, but hopefully helpful toward an understanding.
-I've also included a couple of *"assessment articles"* on `btrfs` ICYI: More detailed references may follow.
+I've also included a couple of *"assessment articles"* on `btrfs` ICYI.
+More detailed references may follow.

 1. [The Btrfs filesystem: An introduction](https://lwn.net/Articles/576276/): *A series of articles from LWN (Linux Weekly News), published in 2013-2014.
 Note that sequels to this article are listed at the end of the article.*
 2. [Working with Btrfs – General Concepts](https://fedoramagazine.org/working-with-btrfs-general-concepts/): A series of articles from Fedora Magazine, published in 2022-2023.